ai-rendering

 What is screenshot to render?

 Screenshot to render is an AI rendering workflow that starts from a flat model view.
 The input is a viewport screenshot.
-The output is a photorealistic image that follows the same camera and composition.
+The output is a photorealistic image guided by its camera and composition.

 For architects, the point is control.
 You already decided the massing, angle, and crop in your model.
-The render should not restart that work.
-It should add materials, light, landscape, and mood to the view you chose.
+Enhance asks the image model to retain those decisions while adding materials, light, landscape, and mood.
+The result still needs comparison with the source.

 This makes screenshot to render one branch of AI architectural rendering.
 It sits between a loose idea and a full render engine setup.
 The model is resolved enough to show.
 The image is not ready for a client yet.